carmocca/PyLaia-examples/iam-htr/README.md

 ./src/train_puigcerver17.sh;
 ```

-This script will create several files in the `train` directory.
-If you are
+This script will save the model weights (checkpoints) in the `experiment` directory.
-continuing a previous experiment, the `--checkpoint` allows choosing a different
-checkpoint than the best validation CER.
+For further customization of the experiment, please have a look at the help message
+of `pylaia-htr-train-ctc` and modify the `*.yaml` configuration files.

 __IMPORTANT:__ Be aware that this script may take a considerable amount of time
-to run (7h on a NVIDIA GTX 1080) and GPU memory (8GB).
+to run (7h on an NVIDIA GTX 1080) and GPU memory (8GB).
 If this is not
-feasible for you, reduce the batch size (the default is 10) by passing
+feasible for you, adapt the training configuration to your environment.
-`--batch_size $your_batch_size` to the script, and/or reduce the early stop
-epochs with `--early_stop_epochs $your_max_stop_epochs` (the default is 20).
+You can do this by modifying the `batch_size` or `early_stopping_patience` attributes.

+You can also run the experiment using multiple GPUs to dramatically reduce the training
+and decoding time (e.g. to almost half using 2 GPUs).
+To do so, change the `accelerator`
+attribute to `ddp` and set the number of GPUs desired.

 ### Step 5.
 Decode using only the neural network.

 Once the training is finished, you can obtain the transcript directly from
 the neural network, using the CTC decoding algorithm.
 This algorithm simply
-obtains the most likely label on each frame independently and then removes
+obtains the most likely label on each frame independently, then removes
-repetitions of labels, and finally it removes the instances of the CTC blank
+consecutive repeated labels, and finally, removes all CTC blank symbols.
-symbol.

 The script `src/decode_net.sh` will use PyLaia to decode the validation and
 test lines.
 Just type in your console the following command: